- Personal computer and software––needed by each student

 - Students: Students typically use SIS to view their transcript and contact administrative staff members (technical support, registrar, academic coach, etc. ).
 If you have an issue with SIS, email email@example.com.
 You can also use SIS messaging to communicate with LANV staff, although most student communication with mentors takes place in Canvas

 High school students should have a rudimentary understanding of computers, how to use a browser, how to email, etc. Students are highly encouraged to take our Educational Technology class the summer semester before or the fall semester of their freshman year.
 Students should know proper typing technique and be able to type over 30 words per minute so that they can work efficiently.
-Those lacking these skills should take the Intermediate Typing Course or another form of instruction in typing technique.
+Those lacking these skills should take the Typing and Tech course or another form of instruction in typing technique.

-Junior high students may require technical assistance from a parent during their first weeks at LANV, especially if this is their first time using a headset, Internet browser, site logins, uploading files, receiving email on a near-daily basis, etc. We recommend students take our Typing Course if they have not yet learned that skill.
+Junior high students may require technical assistance from a parent during their first weeks at LANV, especially if this is their first time using a headset, Internet browser, site logins, uploading files, receiving email on a near-daily basis, etc. We recommend students take our Typing and Tech course if they have not yet learned that skill.

 All parents should provide a safe online environment for their students, including Internet content filters, firewall protection, and oversight.
 LANV does not provide these services.
 Parents should also discuss safe-computing practices with their children and monitor their use.

 - We recommend that parents regularly communicate with students about internet safety, and set rules about the types of websites and content students are allowed to view; just installing a filter is generally not sufficient, since all filters are imperfect; the goal should be for students to learn to self-govern online, because parents cannot always control access

 - Google’s SafeSearch and many other services offer search options that remove (most) adult content

 - Communicate with your students about the amount of time and the range of activities your students do online.
 In general, students should not surf the web or use social media during class or homework hours